maryami66/AskHR/README.md

 # 🚀 AskHR — Streamlit-Powered HR Policy Chatbot

-AskHR is a simple **Streamlit** app that demos how a chatbot can be build with Large Language Models (LLMs) to answer questions in seconds.
+AskHR is a simple **Streamlit** app that demos how a chatbot can be build with Large Language Models (LLMs).
 It works with synthetic policy data, department/level selectors, and chat history.
+It has also functionality like starter chats and contact support button.
+Here you will find the structure and guidline how to use it.

 ---